tpoisot/ms_connectance_complexity/ms_conn_compl.md

 [simstat]: sim_stats.png "title"
 ![Statistical descriptors of the degree distribution of randomized networks, $n=30$, increasing connectance.
 These results show that central properties of the degree distribution are contingent upon connectance, at a given network size, and under a given network generation model.
 ER networks are in blue, niche-model networks are in red.
 Each point represent a single generated network.\label{simstat}][simstat]

 Qualitatively, the random graphs and the niche networks behave exactly the same.
 With the exception of the kurtosis, *all* statistical descriptors of the degree distribution were influenced by the effective connectance (Fig.
 \ref{simstat}).
 As predicted in the previous part, variance of the degree distribution is hump-shaped with regard to connectance, which implies that as average degree increases with connectance, the coefficient of variation of the degree distribution decreases at high connectances.
 Note also that the range of variances in the degree distribution is higher at intermediate connectances, but lower at the extreme.
 Due to the fact that the Erdős-Rényi graphs we simulate are essentially Poisson random graphs, it is expected that the variance of their degree distribution would be lower than for the niche model, which in contrast *forces* strong difference in the degree of species according to their niche position.

-Kurtosis is independent of connectance, while skewness decreases with connectance.
+To quantify the impact of connectance on the different network properties, we measured the proportion of variance explained by the linear regression of a given property against connectance (in such cases as had a linear relationship between  the two, *i.e.* all measures but variance).
+Kurtosis is independent of connectance ($R^2_\text{niche} = 0.04$, $R^2_\text{ER} = 0.06$), while skewness decreases with connectance, although more markedly so in the niche model ($R^2_\text{niche} = 0.66$, $R^2_\text{ER} = 0.26$).
 This result is expected.
 Positively skewed distribution have longer or fatter right tails, indicating mostly low values (low degree): unconnected networks are made mostly of species with a weak generality [@schoener_food_1989].
 On the other hand, negative skewness indicate that most of the values in the distribution are high.
 Ecologically, it means that most species are wide-range generalists, which happens in densely connected networks.
 This bears important ecological consequences, as it indicates that due to physical constraints acting on the filling of interactions within the graphs, networks with intermediate connectances are expected to have species with both low and high generality [@schoener_food_1989].
+The coefficientof variation of the degree distribution is extremely well predicted by connectance alone ($R^2_\text{niche} = 0.91$,
+$R^2_\text{ER} = 0.87$).

 [powerlaw]: sim_power.png "title"
 ![The estimate of the power-law exponent increases with connectance, reaching a flat distribution for complete graphs. \label{powerlaw}][powerlaw]

-The estimate of the power-law exponent increases when connectance increases (Fig. \ref{powerlaw}).
+The estimate of the power-law exponent increases when connectance increases (Fig. \ref{powerlaw}, $R^2_\text{niche} = 0.91$, $R^2_\text{ER} =
+0.70$).
 This indicates that the degree distribution flattens when connectance increases.
 Taken with the elements presented above, we show that all of the estimators of the degree distribution vary strongly with connectance of the network.
 Although power-laws should be truncated as soon as the probability of a species having a degree of $2\times n$ (or $n$ in undirected networks) is not negligible, and as such the fitting of power-laws should not be done on highly connected networks for practical purposes, this result emphasizes the key role of connectance in driving central network structure properties.

 # Practical consequences